Concurrency in C#: Step-by-Step Tutorial 2025

 • Dealing with rate limiting: Task delays can help in rate-limiting operations that interact with external services, APIs, or network resources.
 This prevents overwhelming the target service with too many requests in a short time.

-Task Chaining with Continuation
+Task Chaining With Continuation

-A continuation task is an asynchronous task that's invoked by another task when the antecedent finishes.
+A continuation task is an asynchronous task invoked by another task when the antecedent finishes.
 Use the ContinueWith() method to chain tasks in C# as in this example:

 scraper.cs